LETTER TO CYPRESS COMPOSERS

 Cypress Choral Music is unique is several ways.
 We print on high quality, full size (8.5 x 11), off-white (cougar) paper – which is twice the expense of white paper.
 (This reduces glare reflection when singers are under hot lights – making the music easier to read.)
 We publish the work of Canadian composers (only) and regularly turn away submissions from outside the country.
 We allow directors to see the complete scores online – while most other publishers reveal only a page or two.
 In my experience, directors really want to see what the ending is like before committing to an expenditure.

-What can Cypress not do for a choral composer?
+What can Cypress NOT do for a choral composer?

 Cypress cannot control which pieces are selected for choral reading workshops.
 Also, Cypress can do little about unscrupulous choirs copying music illegally.
 While we do our best to promote music, we can make no guarantees about the sales of any piece.

 I always feel bad and even somewhat guilty when a piece does not catch on.
 Cypress loses money while the composer will surely be disappointed.
 Yet I believe that good music does not grow old.
-Music is our catalogue never goes POP (permanently out of print).
+Music in our catalogue never goes POP (permanently out of print).

 Low sales figures for a particular piece do not mean that the music is low in quality.
 Reversely, high sales figures do not necessarily mean that a choral piece is high in quality.
 (MacDonald’s sells many burgers but that might not correlate with the food quality.)
 How wonderful it is when a well crafted piece of music sells well!
-Our website is being discovered by more and more directors – and by singers who recommend our music to their director.
-I’m hopeful and encouraged.
+Our website is being discovered by more and more directors – and by singers who recommend our music to their directors, I’m hopeful and encouraged.
 People often tell us that they love to explore our website for hours at a time; listening to good recordings while they view the complete scores.

 Thoughts Regarding Successful Publications